 The ACNC has investigation powers and will be particularly concerned where it is alleged that a charity has not met its obligations to the ACNC, for example it has failed to keep or provide required information (including financial information), or failed to meet the governance standards.

 If the ACNC detects fundraising issues, such as abnormally high fundraising costs, we may look into the matter.
-The ACNC will assess the level of risk when deciding what action to take.
+When deciding on the action to take, the ACNC will assess the level of risk to:

 Fundraising issues that may trigger ACNC intervention (possibly in collaboration with another Australian regulator) are: